Heerozh/spectre/README.md

 ### Differences to common chart:
 * If there is adjustments data, the prices is re-adjusted every day, so the factor you got, like MA, will be different from the stock chart software which only adjusted according to last day.
-  If you want adjusted by last day, use like 'AdjustedDataFactor(OHLCV.close)' as input data.
+  If you want adjusted by last day, use like 'AdjustedColumnDataFactor(OHLCV.close)' as input data.
   This will speeds up a lot because it only needs to be adjusted once, but brings Look-Ahead Bias.
 * Factors that uses the close data will be delayed by 1 bar.
 * spectre's `EMA` uses the algorithm same as `zipline` and `Dataframe.ewm(span=win)`, when `win` is